cappyccino/gear-packer/README.md

 ./gradlew bootRun
 ```

-And visit the compiled React site at [localhost:8080](localhost:8080).
+And visit the compiled React site at [localhost:8080](localhost:8080), or the health check endpoint at [`localhost:8080/acutator/health`](localhost:8080/acutator/health).